zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 -   `contains`

     ```prisma
-        function contains(field: String, search: String, caseSensitive: Boolean?): Boolean {}
+        function contains(field: String, search: String, caseInSensitive: Boolean?): Boolean {}
     ```

     Checks if the given field contains the search string.
 The search string is case-sensitive by default.
-Use `caseSensitive` to toggle the case sensitivity.
+Use `caseInSensitive` to toggle the case sensitivity.

     Equivalent to Prisma's [contains](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#contains) operator.